 “One of the issues that emerges is around the invisibility of sensors.
-Especially in the case of smart cities, sensors are employed in urban environments, but a smart lamppost for instance does not look like a computer or a surveillance camera.
+Especially in the case of smart cities, sensors are employed in urban environments, but a smart lamppost, for instance, does not look like a computer or a surveillance camera.
 It may not be evident that there are different aspects of people’s lives being recorded, and, even if they do realise, it is even harder to work out what happens with that data and who has responsibility for it, and what is the point behind gathering this data.”

-Another aspect highlighted was that generation of data can be seen an end in itself, meaning that maybe only during a project is it worked out how data could be used and for what purposes.
+Another aspect highlighted was that the generation of data can be seen an end in itself, meaning that maybe only during a project is it worked out how data could be used and for what purposes.

-“The more pragmatic interviewees raised questions because such ways of thinking are really technology driven and diverge from norms of deliberation and policy making.”
+“The more pragmatic interviewees raised questions because such ways of thinking are really technology driven and diverge from norms of deliberation and policymaking.”

 ”Under proper democratic procedures sensor infrastructures should be approached from a data protection perspective.
 It should always be clear why data is gathered, what purpose it serves and who can access it and under what conditions.”